 A blue-eyed wolf leading a pack of demons: Wufei had never heard of anything like it.
 Nor had he ever heard of a wizard whose spirit had been sealed inside an animal.
 As far as he knew it was just not possible.
 He was beginning to wonder if this whole story was nothing but myth and hearsay.

 "You should eat, young man.
-The stew won't be any good if it gets cold."
+The stew will not be any good if it gets cold."
 The innkeeper advised, and Wufei nodded.

 He took a large spoonful of the stew.
-It was thick with lots of vegetables and large chunks of meat and it tasted good.
+It was thick with lots of vegetables and large chunks of meat and tasty.
 The young man was hungry and it didn't take him long to empty the whole bowl.
 Soon after he went upstairs to the small room under the roof he had been sleeping in for the past few nights.
-He wanted to get up early tomorrow, take care of the last few demons and be on his way.
+He wanted to get up early in the morn, take care of the last few demons and be on his way.
 He had already stayed longer than planned in this town.

 Wufei closed his eyes and concentrated as he pulled out a handful of o-fuda.
 The small paper strips had been prepared by the head-priest of his shrine himself.